ko-wun/country-covid/README.md

 Here is a screenshot of the initial application layout:\
 ![image](https://github.com/kowunk/country-covid/blob/master/images/androidapp1.png)

 The application takes in user selection input using a spinner that is populated with country names.
 Below is a screenshot of the country list that is shown when user clicks on the spinner.
-The default country is Afghanistan, which is the first country on the list.
+The country list is in alphabetical order, and the default country is Afghanistan, the first country on the list.
 ![image](https://github.com/kowunk/country-covid/blob/master/images/androidapp2.png)

 Here is a screenshot of when user selects Argentina:\